-Rickon Stark Is Probably Still Alive In The 'Game Of Thrones' Books & He Could Change Everything
+Rickon Stark Is Probably Still Alive In The 'GoT' Books & It Could Change Everything

 Whether you know of the Game of Thrones universe through the TV show, the book series, or the endless internet articles scrutinizing every last detail of George R.R.
 Martin's creation, you've definitely heard of the Stark kids.
 They're (some of) the main characters.
 They're the kids with all the wolves and the prophecies and the magical tree powers.
 And there's one more of them in the books than in the show.